nashville-software-school/bangazon-inc/book-3-web-api/chapters/REACT_ROUTER.md

 export default App;
 ```

 The `<Link>` component is great for rendering links in our UI, but what about if we want to navigate the user programmatically?
 For example, on the Post form after a user submits and the new post gets successfully gets processed by our API, we'd like to maybe send the user back to the main feed.
 We can't do this with a simple `<Link>` component.
-Fortunately, the react router gives us an easy to use hook to allow us to do this called `useHistory`.
+Fortunately, the react router gives us an easy to use hook to allow us to do this called `useNavigate`.

 In the last chapter you added a `PostForm` component that saves new posts.
 Your component may look a little different than this, but there's only a couple lines of code that need to be added to make this work.